John Stainer

 Christmas

-At Christmas EYFS perform a musical version of The Nativity to both the whole school and the parents.
+At Christmas the EYFS performs a musical version of The Nativity to both the whole school and the parents.

 KS1 perform their own musical for Christmas which involves many songs and acting opportunities.
 KS2 walk up to St. Catherine’s Church, and perform a themed Christmas Concert, with each class performing a high class item to a packed church – often with children leading the music by playing their own instruments.